Hypoglycemia, also known as low blood sugar, is an abnormal condition in which the sugar (glucose) level in the blood is too low.

 The first step in treating hypoglycemia is prevention.
 Prevention measures include not over-exercising and always eating a well balanced diet that contains sufficient amounts of carbohydrates.
 It is also important not to go on starvation or fasting diets and not to drink alcohol or to drink in moderation.

-Prevention of hypoglycemia cause by an insulin reaction in people with diabetes ...more treatments »
+Prevention of hypoglycemia cause by an ...more treatments »

 A diagnosis of hypoglycemia may be missed or delayed because symptoms may be mild and resolve quickly with the consumption of food and fluids that contain carbohydrates.
 However, in some cases, hypoglycemia can be the result of a serious condition, such as liver disease.
-This is why it is important to have regular medical care throughout a lifetime, even if you appear to have no ...more misdiagnosis »
+This is why it is important to have regular medical care throughout a lifetime, even ...more misdiagnosis »

 Symptoms of Hypoglycemia